Meibomian Gland Dysfunction

 Contact lenses.
 Researchers have noted that meibomian gland alterations are linked to contact lens use and that discontinuing such usage doesn't eliminate the changes.
 Wearing soft contact lenses appears to cause a thickening of meibomian glands with consequent dysfunction.

 Ocular microbiome.
 One study evaluated 157 subjects, who had mild (41) or moderate-to-severe (50) meibomian gland dysfunction.
 Bacteria were collected from their eyelids.
-Anterior blepharatis was not an independent indicator of dysfunction, but the presence of staphylococcus aureus was higher than anticipated, and coagulase-negative staphylococcus, corynebacterium and streptococci were lower than expected.
+Anterior blepharitis was not an independent indicator of dysfunction, but the presence of staphylococcus aureus was higher than anticipated, and coagulase-negative staphylococcus, corynebacterium and streptococci were lower than expected.
 The researchers concluded that similar ocular surface microbiome profiles suggested some common treatment possibilities.

 Ductal hyperkeratinization is the inability of the cells lining the inside of a hair follicle to periodically slough off from the lining.
 It is mechanically involved in meibomian gland problems but does not appear to be a cause (at least in a mouse model).